fgolemo/cl-workshop-cvpr21-docker/README.md

 1. Get your API Authentication token from [you profile on the EvalAI Website](https://eval.ai/web/profile), and copy it into the `evalai_token.txt` file.

-2. From the root directory of the repository, run the `./install.sh` script.
+2. From the root directory of the repository, run the `./install.sh` script and activate the `clcomp21` environment.

 ```console
 ./install.sh